-Thanks to Facebook (and press interviews in which I disconcert many by insisting on taking my own shots), for better or worse I seem to have become known for such photos.
-In fact, I’m often asked how I get them to turn out so well.
-Here’s how:
+Thanks to Facebook (and press interviews in which I disconcert many by insisting on taking my own shots), for better or worse I seem to have become known for my self-shot buddy photos.
+In fact, I'm often asked how I get them to turn out so well.
+So here's the rundown:

 1) Stand next to your subject, heads as close together as possible.
 You don't want the camera doesn't split its focus or focus on a random object behind/between your heads.